Skip to content

 United States

-Iran has offered a five-year enrichment suspension with monitored down-blending of its highly enriched uranium (HEU) stockpile inside the country.
+Iran offered a five-year enrichment suspension with monitored down-blending of its highly enriched uranium stockpile inside the country.
 The United States is demanding a twenty-year moratorium with full removal of the stockpile abroad.
-Foreign Minister Abbas Araghchi confirmed on CBS on 13 April that Iran cannot currently enrich uranium at any surviving facility because of strike damage.
-The International Atomic Energy Agency (IAEA), the UN verification body, has had its monitoring cooperation suspended since the Majlis, Iran's parliament, voted 221 to 0 on 11 April.
-Rosatom chief executive Alexei Likhachev has tabled three physical transfer options through Kremlin spokesman Dmitry Peskov.
+Foreign Minister Abbas Araghchi confirmed on CBS on 13 April that Iran cannot currently enrich uranium at any surviving facility due to strike damage.
+The IAEA's monitoring cooperation has been suspended since the Majlis voted 221-0 on 11 April, making verification of any freeze impossible.
+Rosatom chief executive Alexei Likhachev has tabled three physical transfer options through Kremlin spokesman Dmitry Peskov: transfer material to Russia and dilute before return, deliver equivalent natural uranium, or pay Tehran market value.

 Sources:Axios